 - “What do I have to give up to be happy?”

-We open ourselves to our environment – and become inspired… Not an easy one, if our head and mind are full.
+We open ourselves to our environment – and become inspired… Not an easy task, if our head and mind are full.
 Ok, once again: we open ourselves, make ourselves empty and perceptive, curious, without prejudiced, without any prior knowledge.
-We listen carefully: what does the external world want to tell us?
+We listen carefully: What does the external world want to tell us?
 And all off a sudden: we perceive it – and are inspired!
 Nourished, fertilized, refreshed… connected with what previously was alien, non-familiar.
 From this contact with the external world a decision arises, followed by a long period of growth and materialization.
 Maybe it will take some time before we see results.
 But we need not do anything.
 Only trust: in our inspiration, in our decision.
-Continue reading “19 – approach”
+Weiterlesen: 19 – approach

 In earth’s dark womb something is happening: a decision (Zhen) has been taken and is now followed by a long phase of growth and materialization (Kun).
 I do not know which is harder: the decision, or the patience.